CommunityToolkit/Windows/components/RangeSelector/samples/RangeSelector.md

 > [!Sample RangeSelectorSample]

+## Vertical Orientation

+The `RangeSelector` also supports vertical orientation.
+Set the `Orientation` property to `Vertical` to display the range selector vertically.

+> [!Sample RangeSelectorVerticalSample]

 > [!NOTE]
 > If you are using a RangeSelector within a ScrollViewer you'll need to add some codes.
 This is because by default, the ScrollViewer will block the thumbs of the RangeSelector to capture the pointer.